How does the Database work?

 How does the Automated Schedule Planner figure out exactly, precisely when I should visit an attraction?

-With technology.
+With machines.

 Why isn't there anything about Disney World?